SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### the internet

-On a basic level, the internet is a system of globally interconnected ⟮c1;computer⟯ ⟮c1;networks⟯.
+On a basic level, the internet is a system of globally interconnected ⟮c+;computer⟯ ⟮c+;networks⟯.
 The internet runs on the internet protocol suite.

 An intranet is a computner network for an organization, but which uses most of the the Internet protocol suite.